kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 Client traffic flows through the egress gateway directly to an external endpoint (FQDN or IP).
 The gateway applies policies and routing logic before forwarding to the destination.

 ### Parent Mode
 Client traffic flows through a local egress gateway to an upstream gateway before reaching the final endpoint.
 This enables gateway chaining for multi-cluster or multi-zone topologies.
+The local egress gateway treats the parent as a single upstream.
+Local retries are limited to establishing the parent connection.
+Request-level retries are performed by the parent.
+Implementations MUST prevent retry loops across gateways.

 ## Policy Application Scopes

 Policies must be applicable at three levels:

 1. **Gateway-level**: Global rules affecting all traffic (e.g., cluster-wide CIDR restrictions, denied model lists)
-2. **Route-level**: Per-request logic via HTTPRoute filters (e.g., payload transforms, compliance checks)
+2. **Route-level**: Per-request logic via filters `HTTPRoute.rules[].filters[ExtensionRef]` (e.g., payload transforms, compliance checks)
-3. **Backend-level**: Destination-specific rules via Backend resource (e.g., credential injection, rate limits)
+3. **Backend-level**: credentials, TLS, DNS, rate/QoS via `Backend.extensions` or backend-targeted policies.

+### Conflict Resolution
+When multiple policies influence the same request:
+- **Specificity precedence**: Route > Backend > Gateway.
+- **Same-level ties**: Implementations MUST use a deterministic tie-break (e.g., lexical name order) and surface status indicating the conflict.

 ## AI Workload Considerations

 For inference and agentic workloads, the solution must support:

-- **Payload Processing**: Request/response transformations (PII redaction, prompt injection detection, content filtering)
+- **[Payload Processing](../7-payload-processing.md)**: Request/response transformations (PII redaction, prompt injection detection, content filtering)
+  - note: Evaluation of payload processors occurs in the data plane; controllers reconcile objects into proxy configuration.
 - **Protocol Support**: HTTP/gRPC for inference APIs, with future consideration for MCP and A2A protocols
 - **Multi-destination Routing**: Failover between cloud providers and cross-cluster endpoints

+## Observability Considerations

+- Implementations SHOULD expose metrics tagged by `{gateway, route, backend, namespace, serviceAccount}` and surface conditions (e.g., `Accepted`, `Programmed`, `Degraded`).
+- Denials and transform failures SHOULD emit Events.

 ## Next Steps